Skip to main content

 • your tax rate or PIR for your investments changed partway through the year

-• you got the independent earner tax credit (IETC) during the year but your total income was more than $70,000 for the 2025 tax year (or $48,000 for the 2024 tax year and earlier).
+• you got the independent earner tax credit during the year but your total income was over the threshold

 There are other, less common reasons you might have a bill.
 If you’re not sure why you have a bill, send us a message in myIR.